damithc/git-mastery-website/lessons/trail/text.md

 <div id="body">

-# :fas-route: ++Git Learning Trail++{.text-success}
+# :fas-route: ++Git Learning Tours++{.text-success}

 <div id="trail-intro">

-We've packaged our Git (and GitHub) lessons as 'Learning Trail' which is divided into several 'tours'.
+We've packaged our Git (and GitHub) lessons as a series of 'tours'.
 Each tour consists of a series of lessons and covers the Git knowledge required for a specific usage.

 {% macro tour(desc) %}<span style="border-top-left-radius: 5px; border-top-right-radius: 5px; margin-left: -10px;" class="bg-success text-light p-1"><md>:fas-map-marker-alt: {{ desc }}</md></span>{% endmacro %}